If you feel nervous or anxious about going to the dentist, you're not alone.

-The good news is that dental anxiety can be managed and reduced with some coping methods that can help you relax and feel more at ease.
+The good news is, whether you're visiting for a consultation, a routine cleaning appointment, or something like dental implant placement, that dental anxiety can be managed and reduced with some coping methods that can help you relax and feel more at ease.

 In many cases, it’s possible to get over dental anxiety without paying a cent.
 You create the right routine and environment for yourself, and before you know it your days of dreading dental visits are long gone.

 Let them know that you have dental anxiety and what triggers it.
 They can explain what they're doing, answer your questions, and adjust their approach to make you more comfortable.

 You can also agree on a signal, such as raising your hand, that you can use to let them know if you need a break or want them to stop.